puzzlepaint/cide/Readme.md

     * Hovering a variable/function call/etc. gives extensive information
     * On-the-fly member list for classes / structs

+CIDE contains extensive support for C/C++ thanks to using libclang.
+CUDA is supported to varying degrees depending on how well the libclang and CUDA versions on the system work together.
+There is also initial, very basic support for GLSL shaders.

 See the more comprehensive overview of features below.